Battle of Sekigahara: Historical analysis

 probably just because the political mood and historical bias during that time, where many tends to blame Mitsunari for everything goes wrong prior to Sekigahara battle.
+(Note: Hifeaki's grudge theory was anecdotal, as historically, Hideaki was actually transferred to Echizen.)
 Nevertheless, Daimon still pointed out that Mitsunari already made too many enemies the moment he started hostility against Ieyasu, as according to the Keicho Kenbunsho, on the eve of the battle of Sekigahara, even his close ally Otani Yoshitsugu warned Mitsunari, saying, "You are hated by the daimyos, so if you raise an army, those who sued you last year will become your enemies.".
 Furthermore, Yoshitsugu also cited the difference in the amount of Koku, the number of soldiers, and the amount of material resources between Ieyasu and Mitsunari, as well as the difference in military experience and ability, and said that there was no way Mitsunari could defeat Ieyasu.

 Yūichi Goza, Assistant Professor at the International Research Center for Japanese Studies, concludes that Mitsunari naively overestimated the authority of Toyotomi clan, while in reality, many daimyo were pragmatic enough to prioritize following Tokugawa Ieyasu, who was viewed as extremely powerful figure of the time.
 Goza pointed out several indications one of them is the surprising letter of Mitsunari with the indication he believes he still could persuade Fukushima Masanori to join him to oppose Ieyasu.
 Similarly, Toshi Kohara, a Japanese anthropologist and professor emeritus of Rikkyo University, believed that despite those daimyo were originally vassals of Hideyoshi, they are convinced that fighting for Ieyasu and opposing Mitsunari was the best course for the interest of Hideyoshi's heir, Toyotomi Hideyori.

-Kazuto Hongo, researcher from the University of Tokyo, remarked that Sekigahara campaign was essentially more of Ieyasu's politcal victory rather than military one.
-This took account from most political and factional advantages Ieyasu has secured that ultimately become critical factors for the outcome of this war, including the approval from the mother of Hidreyori, Ōmandokoro, for his operation.
+Kazuto Hongo, researcher from the University of Tokyo, remarked that Sekigahara campaign was essentially more of Ieyasu's political victory rather than military one.
+This took account from most political and factional advantages Ieyasu has secured that ultimately become critical factors for the outcome of this war, including the approval from the mother of Hideyori, Ōmandokoro, for his operation.

-According to one historical record from Chikugo Province, Tschibana Muneshige was once advised by his senior retainer, Komono Masutoki, to side with the Eastern Army, saying that the Western Army had no chance of winning.
-However, Mneshige replied that he does not care about winning or losing.
+According to one historical record from Chikugo Province, Tachibana Muneshige was once advised by his senior retainer, Komono Masutoki, to side with the Eastern Army, saying that the Western Army had no chance of winning.
+However, Muneshige replied that he does not care about winning or losing.